elementary/website/docs/code/getting-started.md

         ./gtk-hello
         ```

-    Do you see a new, empty window called "gtk-helo"?
+    Do you see a new, empty window called "Hello World"?
 If so, congratulations!
 If not, read over your source code again and look for errors.
 Also check the output of your terminal.
 Usually there is helpful output that will help you track down your mistake.

-3. Now, that we've created a new `Gtk.Application` with a `Gtk.ApplicationWindow` called `main_window`, let's declare a couple properties of this window.
-You'll notice that most of these property names are pretty straightforward.
-Try to guess what each one does and we'll explain in a second.
-Add the following properties to the `main_window` you previously created inside the `activate ()` function:

-        var main_window = new Gtk.ApplicationWindow (this);
-        main_window.title = "Hello World!";
-        main_window.set_default_size (350, 70);

-        main_window.show_all ();

-    The first line creates a new `Gtk.ApplicationWindow` called `main_window`.
-The second line sets the window title that you see at the top of the window.
-We also must give our window a default size so that is does not appear too small for the user to interact with it.
-Compile and run your application again and see how it's changed from the first time.

-4. Now that we've defined a nice window, let's put a button inside of it.
+3. Now that we've defined a nice window, let's put a button inside of it.
 Add the following to your application at the beginning of the `activate ()` function:

         var button_hello = new Gtk.Button.with_label ("Click me!");
         button_hello.margin = 12;